Jan Mikulka: Still lifes

 A specific type of still life painting is floral painting, which emerges as a distinct genre from the sixteenth century onwards and has its peak in the seventeenth century.
 Mikulka's two Still lifes with lilies (2015, 2016) are primarily examples of masterful realistic painting.
 They probably have nothing to do with the traditional religious symbolism of lilies, which since the Middle Ages have pointed to the immaculate conception of the Virgin Mary.
-The painter plays with translucency and mirroring the surroundings in the glass vase, referring rather to the inspiration of van Eyck's Arnolfini Portrait, and emphasizing sensual presence through absence.
+The painter plays with translucency and mirroring the surroundings in the glass vase, referring to the inspiration of van Eyck's Arnolfini Portrait, and emphasizing sensual presence through absence.